Shalom everyone,

 Depending on which religion or culture you belonged to, the ancient pagans variously understood good and evil as a battle between good gods and bad gods, or between Good (controlled by the chief of their gods), and Evil (controlled by demons or devils).

 Yahwism swept this way of looking at things aside.
 There is no heavenly battle between good and evil – there are no demons or evil spirits.
-Everything is under the dominion of Yahveh, and Yahveh alone.
-In heaven, no being can ever possibly disobey Yahveh, or rebel against Yahveh.
-This way of thinking (that there is a war in heaven between good and evil) is a pagan way of thinking, because there is only Yahveh, and Yahveh is the supreme Sovereign over all.
+Everything is under the dominion of YHVH, and YHVH alone.
+In heaven, no being can ever possibly disobey YHVH, or rebel against YHVH.
+This way of thinking (that there is a war in heaven between good and evil) is a pagan way of thinking, because there is only YHVH, and YHVH is the supreme Sovereign over all.

 A Torah of Justice and Fairness for the Poor